harrydevforlife/building-lakehouse/README.md

 <a name="description"></a>
 ## Description
-**Warning**: This project is still a work in progress.
-It is not yet ready for production use.
-Please use it at your own risk.
+**Warning**: This project is just a poc for open-sourced lakehouse platform.

 This project is a data lakehouse platform with specialized tools for data analytics.
 The platform is built on top of the following components:
 - [Apache Spark](https://spark.apache.org/): Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.